top of page

 • If I am directing your work, I need to approve drafts before they are sent to the rest of the committee.
 If I am not directing your work, please do not send me drafts until your director has approved them.

-• Check: official graduate school and departmental deadlines!
+• Check: official Graduate Division and departmental deadlines!
+These are important!

 • Dissertation prospectus: Your dissertation prospectus should include most of the following categories: title of thesis/project; a list of 3-7 keywords; an introduction to the topic; a statement of the problem and its significance; description of the project; the working questions and/or hypothesis; a brief literature review (discussion of previous scholarship you will build on); description of theory and/or methodology; feasibility statement; chapter outlines; timeline; initial bibliography; and any appendices, graphs, illustrations, etc. In the timeline, be sure to include: chapter completion dates, time for revision, research trips, deadlines for grant proposals, IRB deadlines when necessary, conference dates, submission of publications (one from the dissertation + others), other professional training and credentials, digital or public humanities projects, etc.